FindMySchool LogoFindMySchool

 Community focus also shows up in how the school describes partnership with families and how it frames its curriculum from Nursery through Year 6 as one continuous journey.
 That continuity matters for pupils who benefit from stable routines and consistent language across key stages, particularly when transitioning from Nursery into Reception.

 Outcomes at Key Stage 2 are a clear strength.
-In 2024, 96.67% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 48% achieved greater depth in reading, writing and mathematics, well above the England average of 8%.
+In the 2024-25 / 2025 dataset, 90% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 40% achieved greater depth in reading, writing and mathematics.

 Scaled scores are similarly high.
-Reading and grammar, punctuation and spelling both sit at 110, with mathematics at 108.
-Expected standard rates are exceptionally strong across the curriculum, including 98% in reading, 97% in mathematics, 97% in grammar, punctuation and spelling, and 100% in science.
+Reading and grammar, punctuation and spelling both sit at 112, with mathematics at 110.
+Expected standard rates are strong across the curriculum, including 90% in reading, writing, mathematics, and grammar, punctuation and spelling, plus 100% in science.

 Rankings reinforce the same story.
-The school is ranked 692nd in England for primary outcomes (FindMySchool ranking, based on official data), and 6th locally within Stockport.
-With an England percentile of 0.0457, this places it above most schools in England, roughly within the top 5% on the published measure.
+The school is ranked 75th in England for primary academic outcomes and 50th overall among 14,978 ranked primaries (FindMySchool ranking, based on official data), and 2nd locally within Stockport.
+That places it among the highest-ranked primary schools nationally on the current published measure.

 For parents comparing options, this level of consistency usually correlates with strong curriculum sequencing and tight teaching routines.
 The practical implication is that pupils who enjoy academic challenge, and families who value measurable attainment, are likely to see this school as a serious contender.